 At Oklahoma Children’s Hospital OU Health we track multiple data points to monitor our quality performance in key areas.
 Measuring these areas helps us to ensure we’re providing the best possible care and a safe environment for every one of our patients and their families.

-Patient experience refers to how satisfied our patients and families are with Oklahoma Children’s Hospital based on their interactions with our team members, services, resources, and other aspects of their care.
-We believe that a patient's experience begins the first moment they start seeking help, whether that be researching available services on our website, scheduling an appointment over the phone, or entering our facility for the first time.
+Patient experience refers to how well we meet or exceed the expectations of the patients and families we serve at Oklahoma Children’s Hospital.
+Patients and families have the opportunity to rate care received based on interactions with our team members, services, resources, and other aspects of their care.
+We understand that a patient's experience begins the first moment they start seeking help, whether that be researching available services on our website, scheduling an appointment over the phone, or entering our facility for the first time.

 We take hand hygiene compliance very seriously and would love for you to play a role in speaking up for clean hands while you are here too.
 Hand hygiene is defined as cleaning your hands either by washing them with soap and water or by using hand sanitizer and it is one of the most effective ways to prevent the spread of infections.
 The measure below shows the percent of time we wash our hands.